Lemmas: Generation, Selection, Application: Background and Related Work

 Depending on the proving method, lemmas in ATP play different roles.
 Provers based on \emph{saturation}, typically resolution/superposition (RS) systems~\cite{saturation}, inherently operate by generating lemmas: a resolvent is itself a lemma derived from its parents.
 Nevertheless, one may ask for more meaningful lemmas than the clauses of the proof.
 This is addressed with \name{cut introduction}~\cite{woltzenlogel:cutintro:2010,cut:intro:2012,vienna:qcuts:2019}, which studies methods to obtain complex lemmas from resolution proofs.
 Such lemmas provide insight about the high-level structure of proofs, extract interesting concepts and support research into the correspondence between natural mathematical notions and possible proof compressions.
 Other approaches to interesting theorems or lemmas are described for example in~\cite{sutcliffe:2003:theorem:discovery,pudlak:lemmas:2006}.

 Another question concerning lemmas and ATP systems is whether performance can be improved by supplementing the input with lemmas.
-This is particularly applicable if lemmas were obtained with \emph{different} methods than those of the prover.
-Otherwise, it may have obtained these by itself.
-We note here that in some cases systems \emph{cannot} generate certain lemmas because of e.g. ordering restrictions.
-As we will see, leading ATP systems such as \Vampire and \EProver \cite{eprover} can indeed be improved in this way.
+This is particularly applicable if lemmas are obtained with methods that are \emph{different} from those of the prover.
+Otherwise, it may have obtained these by itself.\footnote{We note here that in some cases systems \emph{cannot} generate certain lemmas because of e.g. ordering restrictions.} As we will see, leading ATP systems such as \Vampire and \EProver \cite{eprover} can indeed be improved in this way.
 Different \emph{methods} does not necessarily mean different \emph{systems}: it is possible to use different configurations of the same system for lemma generation and proving, as well as for intermediate operations.
 This was the workflow used by Larry Wos to prove the challenge problem \texttt{LCL073-1} with \OTTER \cite{wos:meredith}.
 Our \SGCD system also supports this, which played a major role in its ability to prove the aforementioned challenge problem.

 Lemmas play a quite different role for a family of provers which we call \name{CM-CT} for \name{Connection Method/Clausal Tableaux}, exemplified by \PTTP~\cite{pttp}, \SETHEO \cite{setheo:92}, and \leanCoP \cite{otten:2003:leancopinabstract,leancop}.
 Underlying conceptual models are model elimination \cite{loveland:1978}, clausal tableaux \cite{letz:habil} and the CM.
 They enumerate proof structures while propagating variable bindings initialized by the goal through unification, and hence proceed in an inherently goal-driven way.
-While they are good at problems that benefit from goal direction, in general they are much weaker than RS provers.
+While they are good at problems that benefit from goal direction, in general they are much weaker than RS provers and have not been among the top provers at \name{CASC} for about two decades.
 This is attributed to the fact that they do not re-use the proof of one subgoal as the solution of another: they do not use lemmas \emph{internally}.